 Keeping up with the constantly evolving legislation in the private rental sector has become par for the course for landlords and letting agents.
 After all, those who fail to comply risk hefty fines and could lose their rights to evict troublesome tenants should such a situation arise, so it pays to keep up with the changes.

-The Deregulation Act 2015 included provisions that applied to both landlords and tenants in relation to deposits, retaliatory evictions and section 21 notices for new or renewed tenancies.
+The Deregulation Act 2015 included provisions that applied to both landlords and tenants in relation to deposits, retaliatory evictions and section 21 notices for new or renewed tenancies in England only.

 What many landlords and letting agents don’t realise is that, from October 2018 the provisions outlined in the Act will apply to all tenancies, not just new tenancies or renewals.

-What will landlords and letting agents need to do to comply from 1st October 2018?
+What will landlords and letting agents in England need to do to comply from 1st October 2018?